Three Rivers Petroglyph Site

 ARROW-PIERCED BIGHORN SHEEP WITH CAMERA SHOOTING SHADOW

-Unlike works of art in museum, the magic of petroglyphs resides derives from our active interaction with them in a place-specific natural environment, on a given hour of a given day in a given season.
+Unlike works of art in a museum, the magic of petroglyphs derives from our active participation with them in a place-specific environment, on a given hour of a given day in a given season.

-Pierced by arrows a thousand years ago, this bighorn sheep must now contend with a deluge of shots from photo-trophy hunters.
+Pierced by arrows a thousand years ago, this bighorn sheep must now contend with also being shot by photo-trophy hunters.
 Is it just part of its archetypal nature to acquiesce and say: “here i am, prey for the taking”?

 MOUNTAIN LION RIDDEN BY HORNED FIGURE

-Hypothetical reading: mountain lion spirit helper ridden by a shamanic figure holding a vertical rope/ladder that enables their passage between the worlds.
+A hypothetical reading: mountain lion spirit helper ridden by shamanic figure holding a vertical rope/ladder that enables passage between the worlds.

-It got quite charged with this one: pecked onto a difficult-to-view boulder, i struggled for a good vantage point.
-Not only there wasn’t one, but a busy congregation of bees was among the rocks.
-My getting close ruffled them... it got intense pretty quick: got stung a couple of times, then one bee flew between my eye and sunglasses… Could have ended badly.
-Hoping from boulder to boulder, wildly gesticulating like a man possessed, i fled...
-A stark contrast with the previous petroglyph.
-Some mojo at work, I’d say!
+In stark contrast with the previous petroglyph, that one proved a charged experience.
+Pecked onto a difficult-to-view boulder, i struggled for good vantage points.
+There were none... instead, a busy congregation of bees getting ruffled...
+It got intense pretty quick: stung a couple of times, then one bee flew at high speed within my sunglasses...
+That could have ended badly.
+Wildly hoping from boulder to boulder, gesticulating like a man possessed, i fled...
+Here was some mojo at work, i'd say!*

 “In the native view, rock art and its settings are perceived as active subjects in an animistic world, charged with perceived powers undaunted by the passing of time”.
 3